Shape Shifting Light Dark Matter Solitons: Schr o dinger--Poisson Dark Matter Solitons

-The Schr\"{o}dinger equation may be solved to obtain the wavefunctions $\Psi$ and energies $E$ of any system, given its Hamiltonian $\hat{H} = \hat{K}+ \hat{V}$, where $\hat{K}$ and $\hat{V}$ are the associated kinetic and potential energy operators .
+The Schr\"{o}dinger equation may be solved to obtain the wavefunctions $\Psi$ and energies $E$ of any system, given its Hamiltonian $\hat{H} = \hat{K}+ \hat{V}$, where $\hat{K}$ and $\hat{V}$ are the kinetic and potential energy operators.

-When applied to a system consisting of many low-mass dark matter Bose particles in their ground BEC state, Eq.~\ref{E:Sch} is referred to as the Schr\"{o}dinger-Poisson (Schr\"{o}dinger-Newton) equation, whose solution may be obtained using the Hartree mean field approximation, which neglects the influence of dark matter particle exchange symmetry.
-This approximation has been shown to be accurate for Bose particles in the thermodynamic low temperature limit that is appropriate for dark matter BEC condensates corresponding to the ground state of a very large number of very low mass Bose particles \cite{ChaQua11}.
+When applied to a system consisting of many low-mass dark matter Bose particles in their ground BEC state, the solution of Eq.~\ref{E:Sch} may be obtained using the Hartree mean-field approximation, which neglects the influence of dark matter particle exchange symmetry.
+This approximation has been shown to be accurate for Bose particles in the thermodynamic, low-temperature limit that is appropriate for dark matter BEC condensates corresponding to the ground state of a very large number of very low-mass Bose particles \citep{ChaQua11}.

-Here we consider galactic model systems with a spherically symmetric gravitational potential energy $V(r)$ and a total mass $M$ that may in general contain both a dark matter soliton of mass $M_{\rm{DM}}=F M$ and a stellar central point mass $M_{\rm{CP}}=(1-F)M$, where $F$ is the soliton mass fraction.
-The resulting spherically symmetric soliton wavefunction $\Psi(r)$ and probability density $\rho(r) = [\Psi(r)]^2$ are obtained as ground state solutions of the following Schr\"{o}dinger-Poisson equation, expressed in terms of the dimensionless distance and energy variables $x = r/a_0$ and $\epsilon = E/\epsilon_0$ (as further described below and in the Appendix).
+Here we consider model galaxies consisting of a spherically symmetric gravitational potential energy $V(r)$ and a total mass $M$ that may in general contain both a dark matter soliton of mass $M_S=F M$ and a central point mass $M_\bullet=(1-F)M$, where $F$ is the soliton mass fraction.
+The resulting spherically symmetric soliton wavefunction $\Psi(r)$ and probability density $\rho(r) = |\Psi(r)|^2$ are obtained as ground-state solutions of the following Schr\"{o}dinger--Poisson equation, expressed in terms of the dimensionless distance and energy variables $x = r/a_0$ and $\epsilon = E/\epsilon_0$ (as further described below and in Appendix~\ref{app:A}).